 Apparently all our labours had been for nothing.
 We had come to the end of our tether.
 Further progress was impossible!

-and his fellow-tribesmen merely grinned, as, calmly and deliberately, they drew
+fellow-tribesmen merely grinned, as, calmly and deliberately, they hauled their

-their

-canoes from the stream, began packing the contents of the boats into
+canoes out of the water, began packing the contents of the boats into portable

-portagable packages, and gave obvious evidence of intending to continue onward.
+packages, and gave obvious evidence of intending to continue onward.
 Evidently

-they knew of some way out of the impasse, and, encouraged by their
+they knew of some way out of the impasse, and, encouraged by their attitude, Cordova